 A new startup uses data and highly tuned algorithms to make both business and fashion decisions — upending conventional wisdom about the need for intuition, creativity and an eye for style.

-With about 50,000 actively registered users — and close to 200 retailers on board including the likes of Nordstrom, Macy’s and Anthropologie — StyleSeek co-founder and CEO Tyler Spalding doesn’t quite agree with GQ’s take.
-The company, which started as a project while Spalding was a student at MIT’s Sloan School of Management, employs ten people, half of whom are technologists and the other half content curators or people that actually understand style, “better than I ever will,” says Spalding.
-Conquering the fashion industry is Stylesleek’s first step in its mission to transform e-commerce.
+With about 50,000 actively registered users — and close to 200 retailers on board, including the likes of Nordstrom, Macy’s and Anthropologie — StyleSeek co-founder and CEO Tyler Spalding (@trspalding) doesn’t quite agree with GQ’s perspective.
+That’s because conquering the fashion industry is just StyleSeek’s first step in its real mission — to transform e-commerce.
+The company, which started as a project while Spalding was a student at MIT’s Sloan School of Management, employs 10 people, half of whom are technologists and the other half content curators — or, in Spalding’s words, people who actually understand style “better than I ever will.”

 Spalding spoke with MIT Sloan Management Review contributing editor Renee Boucher Ferguson about his company’s data-driven mission and its early successes.

 What does StyleSeek do?

 We’re a new kind of e-commerce personalization platform.
 Ninety-nine percent of existing e-commerce recommendations are done very inefficiently on a variety of levels.
 They generally take really, really big data sets and extract patterns and match keywords.
 What we’ve created is analogous to a Pandora-like system.
 Each product is mapped by human style experts across a variety of universal characteristics.
 So we can literally compare a T-shirt and a couch and actually understand the differences in style and what each person likes.